graememick/graememick/README.md

 ### Hello 👋

-I'm Graeme.
+I'm Mick.
 I'm a Full-Stack Software Engineer with a background in Audio Engineering 🎤 I am currently enamored with learning new programming languages, and I enjoy looking for elegant solutions to complex problems 🧮

 My path to engineering stems from my love of building things and my insatiable need to keep learning 🔭